thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 ## Tutorial Complete

 Congratulations!
-After completing _Tutorial 3 - Turtlesim Testdrive_ you are ready to learn how to create a custom package to automate or the turtle's behavior.
+After completing _Tutorial 3 - Turtlesim Testdrive_, you are ready to learn how to create a custom package to control or automate the turtle's behavior.